sirulli/yoimages-commons/README.md

 #YoImages Commons

-YoImages Commons is a repository of libraries included and used from all YoImages modules.
+YoImages Commons is a repository of libraries included and used by all YoImages modules.

 YoImages Commons provides the following functionalities: